-If you do happen to have a high-clearance vehicle like a Jeep or even an all-wheel-drive car like a Subaru, that certainly won’t hurt your peace of mind when it comes to driving in the snow.
+If you do happen to have a high-clearance vehicle like a Jeep or even an all-wheel-drive car like a Subaru for your winter trip, that certainly won’t hurt your peace of mind when it comes to driving in the snow.
 Park visitors who have two-wheel-drive cars may want to use more caution or even consider renting a car for a day in RMNP where weather forecasters are calling for a significant chance of snow.

 And finally, a few things to always remember when driving in slick or snowy wintertime mountain conditions: break early, break lightly, and go slowly.
 If you’re driving downhill on a steep incline in the snow or on ice, consider downshifting to allow for a nice consistent slowdown and to reduce wear and tear on your brakes.

 If you need to rent a car for your trip to the Rocky Mountains, you can browse Rentalcars.com which aggregates results across major suppliers.